Certified Farm Seeker

 Experience details

-Seed the Stars is co-owned by Kelli and Ryan, who bring over a decade of combined experience in market gardening, food forest design, seed production, and greenhouse management.
-Ryan managed large-scale microgreens and was a cultivator for a medical cannabis company.
+Seed the Stars is a human scale, farmer-direct seed project owned and operated by Kelli and Ryan, who have over a decade of combined agricultural experience in market gardening, food forest design, orchard maintenance, seed production, and greenhouse management.
+Ryan has managed a large-scale microgreens and was a cultivator for a medical cannabis company.
 He holds a BS in Conservation Biology-SUNY ESF.
 Kelli apprenticed on a 24-acre organic farm, is a Permaculture Designer, completed two seed saving courses, and worked at an edible plant nursery & tropical greenhouse.
-She holds a degree in Experiential Education-Brevard College.
-Both are self-employed through their farmer-direct, regionally based seed business, focusing on sustainable practices, seed trials, & education.
+She has a degree focused in Wilderness Leadership and Experiential Education-Brevard College.